Preliminary Steps for Unclear, Incomplete or Incorrect Citations

 |Beginning and ending page #s||Page #s needed||Beginning and ending page #s|

-- Log into MySanDiego with your MySanDiego credentials.
-The first time you submit a request you will have to create a profile.
+- Log in to ILL.
+If you are off campus, you will need to enter your MySanDiego credentials.
+The first time you submit a request through ILL, you will be required to create a profile.

 - Under “New Request” click on “Book” or “Article, Case, Statute, etc.” to request copies.

 - Fill out the form as completely as possible.
-Don’t forget to include info about which article & footnote # you are citechecking.
+Be sure to include information about which article and footnote # you are cite-checking.

-- Post a notice to the TWEN page that you have submitted an ILL request
+- Post a notice to TWEN that you have submitted an ILL request.

 - You should receive a confirmation that your request has been sent within a day or two.
-If you do not receive a confirmation, talk to a reference librarian.
+If you do not receive a confirmation, contact a reference librarian.

 - When the item arrives, you will be notified by email.
-Post a notice to your TWEN page that it has arrived (include the due date if the item is a book)
+Post a notice to TWEN that it has arrived.

 - Books will be on the shelf behind the reference desk.
-Copies will be posted to the TWEN page.
+Copies will be posted to TWEN.

-- Use ILL books and return them to the shelf behind the ref. desk for other cite-checkers to use.
+- Use ILL books and return them to the shelf behind the reference desk for other cite-checkers to use.

 Important notes about ILL

-- ILL process is not immediate – it can take 2 weeks +.
+- ILL process is not immediate – it can take up to 2 weeks or longer.
 Request items well before your deadline.

-- Copies often arrive more quickly– if you don’t need entire book, consider requesting copies of pages instead.
+- Copies often arrive more quickly than books.
+If you do not need an entire book, consider requesting copies of pages instead.

-- You must use the TWEN page regularly to look for and post notices about sources that have been ILL’ed.
+- You must use TWEN regularly to look for and post notices about sources that have been requested through ILL.
 Duplicate requests are costly for the LRC and lending libraries.

-- Items that the LRC will not ILL:
+- Items that the LRC will not request through ILL:

 - Materials from libraries located outside of North America